The 10 Best Video Monetization Platforms in 2026

 Common Video Monetization Models

-Although broadcasters can monetize video content in dozens of ways, most efforts fall within one of three main categories: AVOD, SVOD, or TVOD.
-While all can be profitable, there are pros and cons to each.
-In addition, depending on where you are in your video business life cycle, the best option may change over time.
+Although broadcasters can monetize video content in dozens of ways, most efforts fall within one of three main OTT monetization models: AVOD, SVOD, or TVOD.
+While all of them can be profitable, each one has its pros and cons.
+Plus, you may change your video monetization method over time depending on where you are in your video business life cycle.

 Advertising-Based Video On Demand (AVOD)